Characters of the DC Extended Universe: Menalippe

-Chief Napi

-Chief Napi (portrayed by Eugene Brave Rock), also known simply as "Chief", is a Blackfoot smuggler and demigod also recruited to join Diana and Steve's team.
-He explains to Diana that he ventured to Europe after European Americans and colonists, "Steve's people", had "taken everything away from his people".
-Napi, however, remains open minded to the point of becoming close friends with Steve and believing Diana's backstory as an Amazon warrior, and is inspired by Diana to help her against the Central Powers in the war.
-Brave Rock collaborated with director Patty Jenkins on avoiding Native American stereotypes when portraying Chief and was given extra creative control over his character.

 Debuting in Justice League and Zack Snyder's Justice League

 Ryan Choi

 Ryan Choi (portrayed by Zheng Kai) is a scientist working at S.T.A.R.
 Labs under Silas Stone.
 Ryan introduces Silas to his laser heater capable of making its target the "hottest thing on Earth", hotter than the surface of the Sun.
 Following Silas' death, in which he uses the laser heater to superheat the last remaining Mother Box at the cost of his own life to help the Justice League, Ryan is promoted to the director of nanotechnology at S.T.A.R.
 Labs.
 His scenes were removed in the theatrical cut of the film but restored in the director's cut.
 Zack Snyder revealed that he had pitched a China-produced film centering on Ryan as Atom following the character's intended debut in the theatrical cut, as part of his original DCEU plans.

-Zeus

-Zeus (portrayed by Sergi Constance) is the King of the Olympian or "Old" Gods and the biological father of Diana and many other gods and demigods.
-Originally appearing in Wonder Woman rendered in CGI as Hippolyta tells Diana an abridged version of the Amazons' origin story, Zeus makes his live action debut in Justice League, appearing in a flashback to the first Apokoliptian invasion of Earth as he fights alongside Ares, Artemis, mankind, the Amazons and the Atlanteans in defending the world.
-The "Snyder Cut" shows his role in the fight in greater detail, as Zeus uses his lightning-generating power to separate the Mother Boxes, also aiding Ares in wounding Darkseid and forcing his retreat.
-As told in Wonder Woman, Zeus is later forced to attack and banish Ares as the latter kills the other Old Gods in resentment of humanity, using the last of his life force to hide the Amazons on Themyscira and create the "Godkiller", later revealed to be Diana herself.

-Artemis

-Artemis (portrayed by Aurore Lauzeral) is one of the three Olympian or "Old" Gods assisting the Earth's defenders against Apokolips as seen in both versions of Justice League.
-Specializing as a divine archer, she hits Darkseid with two arrows allowing for Zeus and Ares to defeat him.
-Artemis is mentioned as one of the gods slain in Ares' rampage as told in Wonder Woman.